ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 nor is it capable of accepting incoming HTTP requests from the user's browser.
 The client instance polls the AS while it is waiting for the RO to authorize the request.
 The user's interaction is assumed to occur on a secondary device.
-In this example it is assumed that the user is both the end user and RO, though the user is not assumed to be interacting with the client instance through the same web browser used for interaction at the AS.
+In this example it is assumed that the user is both the end user and RO.
+Note that since the user is not assumed to be interacting with the client instance through the same web browser used for interaction at the AS, the user is not shown as being connected to the client instance in this diagram.

 ~~~ aasvg
 {::include diagram/usercode.md}